readytensor/rt-agentic-ai-certification/program_docs/program-overview/program-overview.md

 1.  **Register for a free account** on Ready Tensor (if you don't have one already).
 [Sign up here](https://app.readytensor.ai/signup).
 2.  **Enroll in the program** by visiting the [`Ready Tensor Certifications` hub](https://app.readytensor.ai/hubs/ready_tensor_certifications).
 3. Click the “Join Hub” button at the top of the page.
 That's it - you are part of the program!

+Once you're in, the “Join Hub” button will disappear — that’s your confirmation you’re enrolled.
+You can now start exploring lessons and begin working on your first project.

+Don’t have teammates for your project yet?
+Join our [Discord](https://discord.gg/EsVfxNdUTR) and we’ll help you connect with others.

 --DIVIDER--